barsoom/ex-remit/README.md

 - [ ] Add email (and thus Gravatars) to comments - via another API call
 - [ ] Add name to comments - via another API call
 - [ ] Handle that a comment may not have an associated commit
+- [ ] Unique index on commit sha (and handle gracefully when pushing)
+- [ ] Save full payload to make future migrations easier?

 Last:
 - [ ] Consider case sensitivity with username matching